 We've found that group interviews and interviews of others don't typically generate leads.
 So now that you've warmed up your community and established some credibility for yourself, it's time to create informative, lead generating content and request promotion from the people you've been working so hard for all this time.
 If your content genuinely advances the conversation in your market they will be even more likely to lend a hand and link.

-In closing, spread the love.
+Spread the love.
 Link out lavishly if the content is worthy of being shared with your site visitors.
 And above all, look for ways to warm up your relationship with the influential bloggers, experts, analysts, reporters, and other link prospects in your media space!